josnelihurt/learning-cuda/cpp_accelerator/README.md

 ### Component Overview

-The library supports two integration paths: **CGO (Shared Library)** and **gRPC Service**.
-Both paths converge at the `ProcessorEngine`, which orchestrates image processing through the filter pipeline.
+The library supports **gRPC Service** as the primary integration path.
+The CGO (Shared Library) path is deprecated and no longer used by the Go server.
+All processing requests flow through the gRPC service, which converges at the `ProcessorEngine` to orchestrate image processing through the filter pipeline.

 ```mermaid
 graph TB